 The first few days were pretty miserable.
 My kids didn’t know what to do with themselves or with each other.
 They drove me crazy, expecting me to be their entertainer.
 So, I made a new rule, anytime they came to me and said they were bored – they were assigned a cleaning chore.
 It didn’t take long for them to figure out I wasn’t going to be their source of entertainment.
 And, for a little while, I had a clean house 🙂

-So, here’s the results of it all and why you might want to try it:
+So, here’s the results of it all and why you might want to try and turn your TV off:

 - My kids did figure out how to entertain themselves and to play with each other again, although I think arguing has become a sport for them.

 - They were much nicer to each other!
 All of a sudden, they were a partner versus just an annoying sibling!